Walkie Stacker & Electric Pallet Jack Certificate

 • Free set up whether you are purchasing one or 100 course licences.

 Who is this course for?
-New POF operators needing to learn how to use a POF safely and effectively; experienced operators needing their 3-year renewal; supervisors wanting to monitor their POF operators’ performance.
-Make sure your new operators also get lots of practical training on the POF under supervision.
+New walkie stacker operators who need to learn how to use a walkie stacker safely and effectively; experienced operators who need their 3-year renewal; supervisors who want to monitor their walkie stacker operators’ performance.
+Ensure your new operators also get lots of practical training on the machine under supervision.

 How long before an operator should repeat this training?
 The Approved Code of Practice recommends three years.
 But you can get operators to repeat their training as often as you like.
-Don’t leave it longer than three years as you need to be demonstrating that you are providing on-going training and induction for HSWA2015 compliance.
+Don’t leave it longer than three years as you need to demonstrate that you are providing ongoing training and induction for HSWA2015 compliance.

 I have always used an external accredited trainer.
 Isn’t this a legal requirement?
 No. It is not a mandatory requirement of the Approved Code of Practice.
 You can choose to use an accredited trainer if you know an excellent one.
 Competenz provides a list.
 But by using our online training you know you are getting excellent, consistent training every time.